jhpyle/docassemble/_docs/playground.md

 is still in the process of being saved, you might not get the results you expect.

+# <a name="word addin"></a>Microsoft Word sidebar

+If you use [`docx template file`] and you edit your templates using Microsoft Word, you can install a sidebar into Microsoft Word that functions much like the [Variables, etc.](#variables) area of the Playground.

+To enable this in Microsoft Word, first [download the XML manifest file].
+This small data file represents an "add-in" for Microsoft Word.

+The sidebar works both in Word Online and in the desktop version of Word, using this XML file.

+The way that you enable the add-in is different whether you are using Word Online or the desktop version, but in both cases, the sidebar is web-based.
+(The desktop version of Word runs an embedded version of Internet Explorer in order to display the sidebar.)
+If you upgrade your server, this will also upgrade the functionality of the sidebar.
+You should not need to change the manifest file unless you change the location of your server.

+## Installing the sidebar in Word Online

+To use the Playground sidebar in Word Online, go to the Admin "app," also known as the "Microsoft 365 admin center."
+Under "Settings," select "Services & add-ins."
+Click "+ Deploy Add-In."
+It should take you to a dialog box where you can upload an XML file.
+Select "I have the manifest file (.xml) on this device," click "Browse," and then select the XML manifest file that you downloaded from your **docassemble** server.

+If you are using Word Online as part of an organization, your system administrator may need to carry out these steps for you.
+The system administrator can choose to enable the add-in for all users or just you.
+Note that it may take a few minutes for the installation to become effective.

+Once the add-in is installed, you can open a Word file.
+To show the sidebar, go to the "Insert" menu and select "Office Add-ins."
+The Office Add-ins dialog box has four tabs.
+If your add-in installed correctly, you should be able to find the "Docassemble Playground" add-in under one of these tabs.
+Select it and click the "Add" button.

+Unfortunately, Word does not remember what add-ins you were using from one session to another, so every time you open the Word file, you will need to go to the "Insert" menu to activate the Playground sidebar.

+## Installing the sidebar in the desktop version of Word

+Save the XML manifest file to a folder on a network drive.

+In Word, go to File -> Options -> Trust Center -> Trust Center Settings -> Trusted Add-in Catalogs.
+Under "Catalog url," type in the address of the folder on the network drive, and click "Add catalog."
+Then press ok.

+Once the add-in is installed, you can open a Word file.
+To show the sidebar, go to the "Insert" menu and select "My Add-ins."
+Under the "Shared Folder" tab, select "Docassemble Playground," and click "Insert."

+Unfortunately, Word does not remember what add-ins you were using from one session to another, so every time you open the Word file, you will need to go to the "Insert" menu to activate the Playground sidebar.

+## Using the Playground sidebar

+The Word sidebar behaves much like the [Variables, etc.](#variables) area.
+There is an upload button in the upper-right-hand corner that will upload the document you are editing to the Templates folder of the Playground.
+After the upload, it will refresh the sidebar, so that if the interview you are using references the template you are editing, the variables that you are referencing in the .docx file will be reflected in the sidebar.

 # <a name="infiniteloops"></a>Recovering from infinite loops

 If you accidentially write code that gets into an infinite loop, the